kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 # Components Continued

-Now we have our basic course project ready, we cna continue working on that while learning new things.
+Now we have our basic course project ready, we can continue working on that while learning new things.
 We have two goals here:

 - Learn and apply new features of angular.
 - Learn and apply best practices.